MWDelaney/acf-flexible-content-blocks/README.md

 By default all included layouts are available:

 1. Content
+2. Media
-2. Content With Media
+3. Content With Media
-3. Featured Content
+4. Featured Content

 ### Enable only some layouts
 To remove layouts from the available list, declare theme support for only the layouts you wish to use: